morrownr/88x2bu/README.md

 $ sudo iw dev
 ```

-The output shows the Wi-Fi interface name and the current mode among other things.
-The interface name will be something like `wlx00c0cafre8ba` and is required for the below commands.
-I will use `wlan0` as the interface name but you need to substitute your interface name.
+Note: The output shows the Wi-Fi interface name and the current mode among other things.
+The interface name may be something like `wlx00c0cafre8ba` and is required for the below commands.
+The interface name `wlan0` will be used in the instructions below but you need to substitute your interface name.

 Take the interface down:
 ```